SCCapstone/teamMuseumKiosk/README.md

 The team will be using the style guide of Google's <a href="google.github.io/styleguide/javaguide.html"> Java Style Guide</a>.

 ## Installing Development Environment
-1. Download git file from https://github.com/SCCapstone/teamMuseumKiosk/archive/master.zip
+1. Git clone this repo from https://github.com/SCCapstone/teamMuseumKiosk/archive/master.zip
 1. Install IntelliJ from https://www.jetbrains.com/idea/download/#section=windows
 1. Extract git file
 1. Open project in Intellij